Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 ⚠️ Alternative tours

-On your journey between Tulum and Punta Allen, you’ll come across a few restaurants and places with signs indicating they offer tours.
+On your journey between Tulum and Punta Allen, you will come across a few restaurants and places with signs indicating that they offer tours.

-These tours don’t take you to Punta Allen to see the dolphins & turtles.
+These tours do not take you to Punta Allen to see the dolphins & turtles.

 Visiting Sian Ka’an on the Punta Allen side with a rental car

 You can indeed drive to Punta Allen using a rental car.
-Starting from Tulum, the drive typically lasts around 3 hours, though this can change based on the season and the road conditions.
+Starting from Tulum, the drive typically lasts around three hours, though this can change based on the season and the road conditions.

 The route entails a 42km dirt path nestled between the sea and lagoons.